loning/the-math/docs/psi-collapse-zfc/chapter-09-why-zfc-cannot-collapse-back-metamathematics.md

 One might try to make ZFC self-aware:
 - Add axioms about metamathematics
-- Include statements about consciousness
+- Include statements about observer
 - Formalize the collapse process

 But each addition creates a new system, not self-awareness of the original.